-Resonant growth of Large infragravity waves as a driver for large extreme runup events is also supported by the observations of water column heights at the far offshore DART sensors.
+Large infragravity waves as a driver for extreme runup events is also supported by the observations of water column heights at the far offshore DART sensors.
 Specifically, the fluctuations of water column heights at the DART sensors started several hours after the approximate onset of unusual water level fluctuations at the tide gages.
 This suggests that the heights of the incoming infragravity waves were rather small compared to those of the reflected infragravity waves.
 This is also consistent with the findings that the most energetic infragravity waves in the deep ocean originate from the nearshore (Smit et al., 2018).
-As a test, it is assumed that the infragravity waves have a period of close to To compare the periods of fluctuations at the DART sensors to those of fluctuations at the tide gages, we performed a spectral analysis on the DART recordings.
+To compare the periods of fluctuations at the DART sensors to those of fluctuations at the tide gages, we performed a spectral analysis on the DART recordings.
 We find that the peak period of the DART station 46404 during the high sampling mode is about 225 s (3 min 45 s).
-This is somewhat lower than the ~ 300 s (5 minutes (from the peak in energy density spectrum of the water level at tide gages).
-Assuming a simple shelf bathymetry, it is min) peak at the tide gages.
+This is somewhat lower than the $\sim 300$ s (5 min) peak at the tide gages.
 However, there are still considerable amounts of energy at 225 s at tide gages close to 46404, including La Push, Westport, and Garibaldi.
 As mentioned above, if RMS wave height, instead of significant wave height, is used as the critical wave height to determine wave groups, we find that the mean group period during the extreme runup events is 188 s (3 min 6 s), i.e. closer to the peak at the DART sensors.
-To get a sense of travel time, we assume a simple shelf geometry and that the infragravity waves have a period of 225 s.
-It is then estimated that these waves would take approximately $\frac{1-1.3}{1.1}$, to 1.3 hours to travel from shore to the DART sensors.
+To get a sense of travel time, we assume a simple simplified shelf geometry and that the infragravity waves have a period of 225 s.
+It is then estimated that these waves would take approximately 1.1 to 1.3 hours to travel from shore to the DART sensors.
+The 1.3 hours value results from an assumption of a simplified shelf geometry comprised of 3 uniformly sloping segments of 210 km, 100 km, and 50 km in horizontal length, starting at depths of 3738 m, 2293 m, and 181 m, respectively.
+These are based on the location and depths of NDBC stations 46404 (West Astoria), 46089 (Tillamook), and 46248 (Astoria Canyon), respectively.
+The 1.1 hours value results from an assumption of a single uniform sloping bottom of 360 km in horizontal length, starting at the depth of 3738 m (West Astoria).